cirruslabs/tart/README.md

 5. Run `sudo visudo` in Terminal, find `%admin ALL=(ALL) ALL` add `admin ALL=(ALL) NOPASSWD: ALL` to allow sudo without a password.

 #### Creating a Linux VM image from scratch

+Linux VMs are supported on hosts running macOS 13.0 (Ventura) or newer.

 ```bash
 # Create a bare VM